Recreational Vehicle Sheet Vinyl Installation Instructions

 • Do not use products containing petroleum solvents or citrus oils to prepare substrates as they can cause staining and expansion of the new flooring.

-• Acclimate vinyl to facility temperature for 48 hours.
+• Best practice is to acclimate vinyl to facility temperature for 48 hours.

 Perimeter Staple Installation